Student Global Relief Fund

 Below is an example of the income table you will need to be complete.

-Example: If you are in receipt of a £4,000 Imperial Bursary you will enter this as below:
+Example: If you are in receipt of a £4,000 Bursary you will enter this as below:

 How to contact us

 We are always available to discuss your situation confidentially and assist with completing the application form.
-Please contact us through our online enquiry form if you have any further questions.
+Please contact us through by email at email@example.com if you have any further questions.

 You can appeal decisions by writing to firstname.lastname@example.org, who will consider your original application alongside any additional information you provide.